-Our American studies program is an interdisciplinary major in which students draw upon multiple fields of study to critically analyze the meaning and influence of U.S. history and culture.
+Our bachelor's degree in American studies is an interdisciplinary program in which students draw upon multiple fields of study to critically analyze the meaning and influence of U.S. history and culture.

 Our program focuses on the question of national identity: What characteristics, traditions, ideas and values shape the American people and their institutions?
 Students explore American culture through the lens of diverse academic fields such as art, economics, film, history, literature, music, philosophy, politics, religion and sociology in order to examine the nation’s intellectual and social foundations.

 Our majors are characterized by their ability to think critically, make intellectual connections and communicate effectively.
 The broad and rigorous education our students receive prepares them for graduate school and careers in a wide variety of fields, including business, education, government, journalism, law and the nonprofit sector.

 Employers and graduate schools seek applicants who can think critically, communicate effectively and are self-starters.
 With its flexible curriculum, personalized faculty mentoring, interdisciplinary approach and senior thesis project, our program creates an ideal environment for students to develop those sought-after skills.

 In the Workforce

 - Business: Graduates acquire the creativity, organizational skills and cultural awareness necessary for careers as successful entrepreneurs.

 - Education: Graduates are well prepared for teaching and administrative positions in primary, secondary and higher education.